Swirrl/grafter-docs/_getting-started/040-understanding-grafts.md

 ---
 layout: page
 title: 4.
-Understanding Grafts
+Transforming into Graphs
 ---

-**NOTE: This guide covers Grafter 0.4.0**
+**NOTE: This guide covers Grafter 0.6.0**

-# Understanding Grafts
+# Transforming into Graphs

 *This is the fourth part of the Grafter Getting Started Guide*

-Lets continue with the main file where both the `pipe`and `graft` transformation pipelines are defined.
+Lets continue with the main file where both the tabular and graph transformation pipelines are defined.

 ## Defining graph mappings with graph-fn

-Before we can look at `defgraft` we should understand how we can convert a table of results from a `Dataset` to a graph of Linked Data.
+Lets look at how to convert a tabular `Dataset` into a graph, through a `graph-fn` template or mapping.
 The following code snippet defines a function with `graph-fn` that takes each row of data from a `Dataset`, destructures it by column name and maps it into a linked data graph with the `graph` function:

 {% highlight clojure %}
 (def make-graph